TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- [This Stack Overflow answer](https://stackoverflow.com/a/64347082/19051112) uses a function to generate the route config object passed to `createBrowserRouter`.
+- This Stack Overflow answer uses a [function to generate the route config object](https://stackoverflow.com/a/64347082/19051112) passed to createBrowserRouter.
 The function conditionally generates the different paths.
-- [This demonstration project](https://github.com/iammanishshrma/react-protected-routes/blob/master/src/routes/ProtectedRoute.jsx) creates a special Protected Route component that conditionally displays elements as necessary.
+- This demonstration project creates a [special Protected Route component that conditionally displays elements as necessary](https://github.com/iammanishshrma/react-protected-routes/blob/master/src/routes/ProtectedRoute.jsx).